Aurora

 "What beautiful, twinkling magic has been weaved in this amazing, heart-moving fragrance?
 Because it is surely magic, or at the very least the magic of art and love, that make this fragrance evolve so stunningly on the skin, going through countless transformations that seduce the senses one after the other..."

 The base alcohol in the liquid expression of Aurora, as with all my perfume "extracts" is organic grape and/or grain from Oregon.
-The solid contains a base of organic jojoba oil, beeswax and an artisanal infusion imbued with the energetics of California sunshine.
+The solid contains a base of organic jojoba oil and local beeswax.

-We've chosen a hue from the red spectrum as Aurora's color harmony.
-Perhaps you have already noticed that each perfume has a color association as well as an illumination created by Greg Spalenka.
-Most of our floral perfumes have the red tones from my color palette.
-The challenge is finding the particularly tone in a corresponding image, the right crochet thread for the pouches and the wax sticks.
-Sometimes all this takes time to put together.
+I chose a hue from the red spectrum for Aurora's color harmony.
+Perhaps you have already noticed that each perfume has a color association as well as an illuminated image.
+Most of the floral perfumes have tones of red.
+The ongoing challenge is finding the particularly color hue in the crochet thread for the pouches, wax seals, image, etc. Sometimes all this takes time to put together.
 The process gets even more complex if it is a new perfume that requires a name.
 The naming is a bit of a drag, very different from naming a painting.
-Since Aurora was one of the original perfumes in the illuminated line Martha and I had an fairly easy time choosing the color hue.
-The challenge came when we searched for the correct thread in the color, we've actually gone through a few variations, the first thread was multi-hued.
+Since Aurora was one of the original perfumes in the illuminated line up, my mom Martha and I had a fairly easy time choosing the color hue.
+The challenge came when we searched for the correct thread in the color, we've actually gone through a few variations, the first thread was multi-hued, replaced by a mauve color and now a brighter red.

-The name Aurora was chosen for the sparkle quality of the fragrance which reminded me of the phenomena that occurs in the sky at the magnetic poles of the Earth, both in the north and south.
-The Cree refer to the aurora borealis as Dance of the Spirits, which works rather nicely with Greg's image and a botanical perfume created with grape spirits.
+The name Aurora was chosen for the sparkle quality of the fragrance which reminded me of the phenomena that occurs in the sky at poles of the Earth.
+The Cree refer to the aurora borealis as Dance of the Spirits, which works rather nicely with the illuminated image and the grape spirits in the liquid and eau de parfum.

 "The stars are putting on their glittering belts.